codio/knowledge/source/instructors/setupcourses/library/add-questions-to-library.rst

    .. image:: /img/guides/assessment-library-selection.png
       :alt: Select Library

-   If you receive an error message, ensure that you have write access to your organization's assessment library.
+.. warning:: If you receive an error message, ensure that you have write access to your organization's assessment library.
 See :ref:`Create an Organization Assessments Library <org-library>` for more information.

 5. Once a question has been added, follow the steps in :ref:`Update an Existing Assessment from Library <update-library>` to update your assessment with the newly added question.